Teams, tales and tips – a guide to the local game

 Cardiff is choc-full of pubs, the red dragon of local Brains beer ubiquitous around town.
 A significant number of venues double-up as pre-match spots for the Millennium, right in the city centre.

-Closer to the Millennium Stadium, Elevens Bar & Grill is the creation of local brewers Brains and national legend Gareth Bale – hence the Bale Ale on tap.
+Closer to the Principality Stadium, Elevens Bar & Grill is the creation of local brewers Brains and national legend Gareth Bale – hence the Bale Ale on tap.
 With ultra HD 4K TVs, surround sound, own-recipe burgers, craft bottled beers (Barry Island, Black Mountain) from the Brain stable, and Mahou, Peroni and Asahi among the many choice lagers on tap, Elevens is a major addition to Cardiff’s already oversubscribed sports-bar scene.

-A more traditional establishment, the long revered Goat Major, is now the Blue Bell, having been taken over by Croeso Pubs in 2021.
-It’s still pie-and-pint heaven without forgetting TV sport.
-The Old Arcade is in similar vein, filled with rugby memorabilia.
-Alongside, the Owain Glyndwr broadcasts the action on eight plasma screens.
+Just off St Mary Street by Cardiff Market, the Old Arcade is in similar vein, filled with rugby memorabilia.
+Further along, the Owain Glyndwr broadcasts the action on eight plasma screens.
 The nearby Rummer Tavern, dating back 300 years, showcases local ales, currently Double Dragon by the Felinfoel Brewery and Vale of Glamorgan Dark Matter.
+TV sport, too.

 Award-winning Porter’s Cardiff (‘Good People, Good Times’) is the ideal spot to end the night, with late closing, open mic nights and cabaret shows, and a great range of ales.
 Handle the Sharp’s Wolf Rock with care – a mix of Red Ale and IPA.